Quickscribe Services Ltd.

 Program Delivery by the End of 2020 The Party Says

-The party says the plan would save families who don't currently have private drug coverage an average $550 per year.
-The NDP is promising to bring in a universal and comprehensive national pharmacare program targeted to begin in 2020 if the party wins the next federal election.
-NDP Leader Jagmeet Singh announced details of the pharmacare plan Monday [April 1] with health critic Don Davies at an event in Coquitlam.
-"This is a bold plan, it's going to take some courage.
-It's going to take us standing up to pharmaceutical industries and insurance companies who don't want us to bring this plan in, but we know this plan will work," Singh said.
 The plan would see every Canadian covered for a list of prescription drugs determined by an arm's-length group of experts that it said would be protected from industry and political pressure.
 The agency would evaluate drugs for coverage based on what is scientifically proven to be safe and effective, and on the best value for money, the party said.
-Read The Vancouver Sun article
+Read The Vancouver Sun article.

-Case Summary: Federal Court Sets aside Appeal Panel's Decision to Uphold Denial of Veteran's Pension Application
+Case Summary: Federal Court Sets Aside Appeal Panel's Decision to Uphold Denial of Veteran's Pension Application

-because Panel Unreasonably Concluded that the Applicant's Physician's Report was Speculative and not Credible
+Because Panel Unreasonably Concluded that the Applicant's Physician's Report Was Speculative and Not Credible

-Federal Court agrees with veteran pension applicant that it was unreasonable for the pension appeal panel to consider his supporting physician's opinion linking his injury to his armed forces services to be speculative and thus not credible.
-Panel's decision was set aside and returned to a differently constituted panel for redetermination.
-Crummey v.
-Canada (Attorney General), [2019] F.C.J.
-No. 54, 2019 FC 73, Federal Court (Halifax, Nova Scotia), January 18, 2019, R.F.
-Southcott J. The applicant, who had served in the Canadian Armed Forces, applied to Veterans Affairs Canada for a pension based on compression fractures to his spine.
+The applicant, who had served in the Canadian Armed Forces, applied to Veterans Affairs Canada for a pension based on compression fractures to his spine.
 He argued that his back problems originated from an injury that occurred during service.
 VAC denied his application on the basis that his fractures did not arise out of, and were not directly attributable to, his service.
 The Entitlement Review Panel (ERP) upheld VAC's decision finding there was insufficient evidence to support a relationship between the fractures and the applicant's service.
 The applicant appealed to the Entitlement Appeal Panel (EAP) and submitted two doctors' reports in support.
 Dr. D concluded the fractures were partially attributable to service-related factors, and Dr. S opined the fractures were probably service-related.
 The EAP noted Dr. D based his opinion on non-contemporaneous medical reports of service injuries and that Dr. S's opinion was very speculative in nature and therefore not credible.
 The EAP concluded it had not been presented with any persuasive, credible medical evidence pinpointing the applicant's condition to his time in the force and affirmed the ERP's decision.
 Read the full article by Kara L. Hill of Harper Grey LLP.

 Act or Regulation Affected Effective Date Amendment Information